Twin Cities, Minnesota · 2026 · Three Voices

 You cannot separate these systems.
 You can't, because they're literally all melted together.
 That's a true melting pot right there.

 I think as a society, we're wanting to have clarity in everything.
-And I think, for a lot of the social workers in the district, it wasn't about giving clarity to the families and the youth that we work with, because ICE and immigration itself is based around not being clear.
+I think for a lot of the social workers in the district, it wasn't about giving clarity to the families and the youth that we work with because ICE and immigration itself is based around not being clear.
 It's based around confusion.

-So you can never actually fully explain chaos to families, because there's no way to really clarify what's happening around them.
-What my job, I felt like, was making sure that folks were able to function within chaos, and function as much as possible without having answers.
+So you can never actually fully explain chaos to families because there's no way to really clarify what's happening around them.
+What I felt my job was, was making sure that folks were able to function within chaos and function as much as possible without having answers.

-Because I think what white supremacy does is make you physically lose your mind and physically become ill, because you don't have answers to things.
-Because you don't know what the next thing is coming afterwards.
+I think what white supremacy does is make you physically lose your mind and physically become ill, because you don't have answers to things, because you don't know what the next thing is coming afterwards.
 And then it starts to really impact your immune system, because we, as people, always want to know what's next.

 And so, because of that, my job — and I think, again, it comes from the psychotherapist background — my job is to help you function without knowing what's coming next.
 'Cause having clarity into things, that's a privilege that you do not have.

-You have these mothers — these Black mothers — who are taking their kids out of school for safety, and then you have administration questioning it.
+You have these mothers — these Black mothers — who are taking their kids out of school for safety, and then you have the administration questioning it.
 But that's never a thing for non-Black kids.
-And then you see how it manifests: if a non-Black kid is not coming onto their Zoom or Google Meets call for class, it's "It's because they're stressed because of what's happening in the world."
-When Black kids don't come onto it, it's "Because they went online just to avoid school," because they avoid school even when they're in school.
+And then you see how it manifests: if a non-Black kid is not coming onto their Zoom or Google Meets call for class, it's because they're stressed because of what's happening in the world.
+When Black kids don't come onto it, it's because they went online just to avoid school — because they avoid school even when they're in school.

 And my question with that is: why are your Black students avoiding your classes?
 And that's a whole different topic.